 A: The Amala Foundation is headquartered in Austin, Texas.
 Although most of our youth programs take place in Austin, we have programs in 5 countries and four states.

 Q: HOW MANY FULL TIME EMPLOYEES DOES AMALA HAVE?

-A: The Amala Foundation currently has 2 full time employees; an Operations Manager and an Executive Director.
-In addition to its two full time employees, each project has a Director as well as a Volunteer Coordinator.
+A: The Amala Foundation currently has 3 full time employees; an Operations Manager, a Programs Manager and an Executive Director.
+In addition to its three full time employees, each project has a Director as well as a Volunteer Coordinator.
 Larger projects such as the Global Youth Peace Summit also have Youth Directors who facilitate the participation of youth.

 Q: IS THE AMALA FOUNDATION AFFILIATED WITH A PARTICULAR RELIGION?